cvanh/portofolio/backend/readme.md

 svg: this one is using a svg with a script tag in it and fetches data from the server and renders this, this can be found in `/src/tracking/png/github.svg`

-png: this one is a little bit harder it uses no client side code and receives a lot of data , this one is located in `/src/tracking/svg/github.png`
+png: this one is a little bit harder it uses no client side code and receives a lot of data this one works pretty good in emails and other applications you can find this one in `/src/tracking/svg/github.png`

 # routes
 `/tracking`